plabble/plabble.github.io/transport/subscribe.md

 _Figure B: SUBSCRIBE response byte-map_

 ---
 The SUBSCRIBE request does not return any data directly.
-However, when an update occurs, a [REQUEST](./request.md#response) response is sent to the user with status code **12**.
+However, when an update occurs, a [REQUEST](./request.md#response) response is sent to the user.

-You may expect the following [status codes](./index.md#response-codes):
+You might encounter the following [error codes](./error.md#error-codes):
 - 3 (invalid permissions): This bucket does not have the correct permissions to be read (so we can't subscribe either)
-- 4 (authentication failed): Authentication for this bucket failed (bucket key missing or invalid)
+- 4 (authentication failed): Authentication for this bucket failed (bucket key missing or invalid).
-- 10 (subscription success): Subscription succeed
-- 12 (bucket update): This one is sent **after** the response when the bucket is updated.
-This one contains the update data, which is the same as the REQUEST response.
 - 21 (bucket does not exist): The requested bucket is not found

 ## Process and flow